Estimated reading time: 6 minutes

 The blue area is Europe.
 (Yes, even though the UK is hellbent on leaving the EU — the European Union — it will still be part of the continent of Europe.)

-Amsterdam is located in the south of the province of North Holland:
+Amsterdam sits in the south of the province of North Holland:

 Amsterdam on Google Maps